karljj1/UxmlSerializedDataBlogPost/README.md

 }
 ```

 In the example above, you can see that we have to create a **UxmlTraits** class.
 This class defines the attributes we want to include in the UXML element.
-For each attribute, we have to specify:
+For each attribute, we specify:

 - Its type
 - Default value